kcomain/hydis/README.md

 # hydis
-one of the many hypixel discord bot, please don't use this if you're scared of bad formatting.
+one of the many hypixel skyblock discord bot, please don't use this if you're scared of bad formatting.